Modernizing International Supplier Finance with Reverse Factoring Programs

 Surpassing the original goals

-Three years after the project began, the program has already exceeded the company’s original goals.
-“We have over 15,500 suppliers on the platform, and financing requests rose by more than 47 percent from December 2016 to December 2017,” said Verrodde.
+Three years after the project began, the program has already exceeded the company’s original goals with over 15,500 suppliers on the platform.
 ASAP currently tracks reverse factoring programs on behalf of five different group entities: Hypermarkets France, Supermarkets France, Auchan Poland, Auchan Romania and Auchan Portugal.

 Suppliers can use Kyriba’s portal to access information about the status of their invoices and can finance their invoices on attractive terms with a few clicks.
 “The feedback from suppliers that joined the program has been unanimously positive,” said Verrodde.
 “We have met their expectations in terms of visibility, simplicity, transparency, independence and attractiveness.”
 In some countries, the company has also been able to move from paper-based payments to electronic transfers.